YongoDavid/Demo-repo/README.md

-trying to work on these two projects are a but stressful took a whole day off all my prjects and i am back too try and work it out
+trying to work on these two projects are a but stressful took a whole day off all my prjects and i am back too try and work it out what i was avoiding has caught me , i might have to use javascript to creating the list of properties again